JWillegers/Word500_Solver/README.md

 #Word500
 This is my attempt at creating a solver for [word500](https://www.word500.com/#), a wordle inspired game.

-#IMPORTANT
-Hard mode is broken in this version.
-If you wish to use hard mode, running preparation/lookup_table.py is recommended, which can take a few hours.

 ##The game
 In 8 guesses or fewer, the player needs to find a 5-letter word.
 But the feedback on a guessed word is a bit different from wordle.